arkenrealms/evolution/README.md

 ## Client

-You'll have to request this privately.
+You'll have to request access in Telegram: telegram.arken.gg